Sri Sathya Sai Aradhana Day

 This is the journey from form to formlessness.

-This is why Aradhana Day is so emotional.
+This is why Aradhana Day carries such a tide of emotion.
 The heart remembers.
-Every devotee carries an unseen garland of moments: a first darshan, a prayer answered, a burden lifted, a fear soothed, a glance never forgotten, a bhajan that dissolved the heart, a silence in which one knew without proof, “He heard me.”
-On this day, these memories do not remain memories.
-They become living presences.
-They rise like waves.
-They return like fragrance.
-They reopen the inner shrine.
+Every devotee carries within an unseen garland of sacred moments: a first darshan, a prayer answered, a burden quietly lifted, a fear soothed, a glance never forgotten, a bhajan that melted the heart, a silence in which one knew without proof, “He heard me.”

 A small remembrance becomes an ocean.